uaarg/uaarg.github.io/collections/_posts/2022-06-22-uaarg-elections.md

 During this time, candidates who want to run together can do so by letting the election organizer know.

+Nominations can still be sent to the election organizer during this time.

+### Multiple Nominations

+If a candidate receives multiple nominations, they may run for multiple positions.
+There are 3 outcomes in this scenario:

+1. If the candidate does not win any positions, the candidate will not hold a position.
+2. If the candidate wins only one position, then the candidate will hold that position.
+3. If the candidate wins multiple positions, then the candidate may choose which position they would like.
+The elected member for the rest of the positions (i.e. the positions the candidate did not select) will be the runner up.

 ## Election Period (1 Week)

 All UAARG members can then vote on who will take the positions.